wix/greyhound/README.md

  * **Observability** - Greyhound reports many useful metrics which are invaluable when trying to debug your system, or understand how it is operating.

-## Support

-For any questions or comments open an issue or join **#greyhound** channel on our [Wix.com Slack workspace](https://join.slack.com/t/wix-oss/shared_invite/zt-dmz06ume-eMI3cd93NtGRuMwjaBO0lg)

 ## Usage

 ### Add greyhound to your build